Edgar-Macharia/AfriDev/README.md

 #  AfriDev (Job Website)

-This is a job website where users can sign up, log in, view their profile, browse available jobs, and post jobs.
+This is a simple job website that allows users to search for and view job listings directly from the public API at "https://api.crackeddevs.com/".
+Users can apply for jobs via external links without needing to create an account or log in.

 <img width="1439" alt="Screenshot 2023-06-09 at 19 17 40" src="https://github.com/EdMash00/Phase-3-project/assets/126578269/ebe7f41b-d96a-408f-84e8-414d8d2f369e">